 "All that is necessary for the triumph of evil is that good men do nothing"

 The Mayo Peace Park was set up following a public meeting held on Thursday the 22nd of August 2002 and is operated by a voluntary committee, which is elected on an annual basis.
 It gained charitable status under the revenue regulations in the Republic of Ireland.

 The Mayo Peace Park, Garden of Remembrance, remembers and commemorates the Mayo military men and women who died in worldwide conflicts, on UN service and Gardai in the course of their official duty within the state.

-The committees greatest achievement was the development of the Mayo Peace Park, Garden of Remembrance, this very special memorial is now regarded as one of the finest of its type in all of Ireland, its unique design places it on par with any memorial in the world .
+The committees greatest achievement was the development of the Mayo Peace Park, Garden of Remembrance, this very special memorial is now regarded as one of the finest of its type in all of Ireland, its unique design places it on par with any memorial in the world.
 It is a public park and is owned by Mayo County Council.

-The committee organise's an annual Remembrance Day event , this is held at different different locations around County Mayo and it also host's regular commemoration events at the park.
+The committee organise's an annual Remembrance Day event, this is held at different different locations around County Mayo, it also host's regular commemoration events at the park.

 The committee uses social media to communicate with the world.
-This new website is being developed to replace the previous one.
-This website is a work in progress and new articles, DVD's, and photographs will be added regularly.
+This new website is being developed to replace the previous outdated one one.
+This website is a work in progress and new articles, DVD's, and photographs will be added on a regular basis.
 Members of the committee carry out extensive research on Mayo born casualties and they would welcome your personal stories and articles about those who served or died.

 Friend's of the Mayo Peace Park.